Neural Lyapunov and Optimal Control: Learning Lyapunov and value functions

+We briefly motivate constructing Lyapunov programs.
+In program \ref{eq: value prog} our objective is to minimise the square Bellman error.
+While it is possible to minimise, approximation errors may lead to unquantifiable loss of performance in trajectory cost.
+The Lyapunov function relaxes this constraint to an inequality, thereby, allowing us to convert the problem to a satisfability condition.
+As a result, we are able to provide performance guarantees on compact regions of the state space, which are not possible for program \ref{eq: value prog}.

-\textbf{Lyapunov functions: } finite time Lyapunov analysis states that if we have a continuously differentiable positive definite function $v(\vec x, t)$, where $v(\vec x, t) > 0$ for $\vec x \neq 0$ and $v(0, t) = 0$ then $\vec f(\vec x, t)$ is stable if $\dot{v}(\vec x, t) = \frac{\partial v}{\partial \vec x} \vec f(\vec x) + \frac{\partial v}{\partial t} < 0, \ \dot{v}(0, t) = 0$.
+We now focus on the derivation of the Lyapunov program.
+Finite-time Lyapunov analysis states that if we have a continuously differentiable positive definite function $v(\vec x(t), t)$, where $v(\vec x(t), t) > 0$ for $\vec x(t) \neq 0$ and $v(0, t) = 0$ then $\vec f(\vec x(t), t)$ is stable if: $\dot{v}(\vec x(t), t) = \frac{\partial v(\vec x(t), t)}{\partial \vec x(t)} \vec f(\vec x) + \frac{\partial v(\vec x(t), t)}{\partial t} < 0, \ \dot{v}(0, t) = 0$.
 This condition must hold for all $\vec x$ and all $t$.
-However, finding such Lypunov functions is not trivial and is unknown apriori.
+However, finding such Lyapunov functions is not trivial and is unknown apriori.
 Equation \ref{eq: dvdt} and the conditions above impose constraints on the rate of change of function $v$ in both the contexts of value and Lyapunov functions.
 However, the Lyapunov condition is a relaxed version of the HJB equality constraint.
-Meeting this lower bound results in transforming the Lyapunov function into a value function.
-We aim to learn an approximate Lyapunov function that allows for generating controls that can sub optimally complete a task.
+Constraint \ref{eq: dvdt} is a lower bound where satisfying it transforms $v$ from a Lyapunov function into an optimal value function.
+We aim to learn an approximate Lyapunov function that allows for generating controls that can sub-optimally complete a task but also satisfy Lyapunov constraints within a compact set of initial conditions.
 To formulate this we relax the HJB condition and define the Lyapunov constraint with respect to a task loss $\ell(\vec x)$.

-Performing the same integration over T as in equation \ref{eq: int dvdt} we can define a soft inequality as a loss function in order to learn parameterised Lyapunov functions.
-We formulate this using the following mathematical program:
+Performing the same integration over discrete time step $\Delta t$ we obtain an instantaneous inequality constraint that can be converted to a soft penalty $P_L$:

+The program \ref{eq: lyap prog} uses this penalty to formulate an objective function that aims to learn an approximate Control Lyapunov Function (CLF) that enforces this Lyapunov constraint over a horizon $T$ and $K$ set of initial conditions.